 What’s a typical day like as an Occupational Therapy Assistant for NRS Healthcare?

 There isn’t one!
 No two days are the same – there’s nothing typical about working in Occupational Therapy.
-Some days I can be in the office dealing with a variety of enquiries about our catalogue range; other days I might be visiting people at home to complete an assessment, or doing virtual assessments on the phone or internet to enable us to carry on working during Covid-19 restrictions; or I might be working in a service centre cataloguing recycled specials.
+Some days I can be in the office dealing with a variety of enquiries about our catalogue range; other days I might be visiting people at home to complete an assessment, or doing virtual assessments on the phone or internet; or I might be working in a service centre cataloguing recycled specials.
 We meet and talk to lots of people every day, and every person’s situation is unique to them.

 What would you say to someone who wants to be an Occupational Therapist or Occupational Therapy Assistant?